k3enzo/Magic-Framework/README.md

 ## Installation

-Download Project *.zip -> extract -> use composer cli in Root Extracted :
+Download Project *.zip -> extract

+ Next Extract Folder in Root use composer cli in Root Extracted :

 -----------------------------------------------------

 $ composer install

 -----------------------------------------------------

 got to Library\conf.php    Customize it